WE-are-FPV/JeNo-5.1/README.md

 * [JeNo Classic by DFR](https://waf.link/JeNo-DFR) (affiliate link)
 * [JeNo Cine by DFR](https://waf.link/JeNo-Cine-DFR) (affiliate link)

+The JeNo 5.1" is also available from [CNC Madness](https://cncdrones.com/jeno-5-classic.html) (Canada).

+Of course, you can directly contact your favourite carbon fiber cutting service.

 The ["dxf"](https://github.com/WE-are-FPV/JeNo-5.1/tree/main/dxf) folder contains all the files you need to get it **cut** in your favourite flavour :

 * **00_full_frame** : this folder contains the different versions with **all the parts in a single file**